Žiar nad Hronom: 20th century

 The city becomes a seat of a District in 1923.
 The district was split between districts based in Kremnica and Nová Baňa.
 This was caused by the administrative reorganisation of the Czechoslovak Socialist Republic.
 The city had regained the status of the district seat in the 1960 and retained it after Slovak independence in 1993.
 The cities importance declined after 1996, when cities of Žarnovica and Nová Baňa and nearby villages, which were previously a part of the District, became the seats of two independent administrative districts.

 During World War II the city was occupied by the German Army until 1945, when it was liberated by the advancing Red Army.
 The city and the surrounded areas were known hubs for partisan fighters of the Slovak National uprising.

 Major socio-economic growth in the city began with the development of an aluminium plant, which was established in 1953, under the name Slovak National Uprising Works (Závody Slovenského národného povstania).
 This had caused a boom of employment opportunities in the city.
 Industrial development had essentially completed the transformation of the village or a small town into a city, as it encouraged construction of schools and housing, in form of standardised apartment blocks, as well as individual construction.
 Overall, the city became largely self-sufficient.
-Between 1969 and 1991 the city had annexed nearby villages of Lutila and Ladomerská Vieska, which are now independent. Šášovské Podhradie and a ghost village of Horné Opatovce, annexed in the same period, remain a part of the city to this day.
+Between 1969 and 1991 the city had annexed nearby villages of Lutila and Ladomerská Vieska, which are now independent. Šášovské Podhradie and a ghost village of Horné Opatovce, annexed in the same period, remain a part of the city.

 In 2021, the municipality recycled 53.14% of the municipal waste.

 Demographics

 The population of the city grew until 1996 and dropped below 20,000 in 2002, not exceeding the mark since.

 According to the 2001 census, the town had 19,945 inhabitants.
 94.27% of inhabitants were Slovaks, 1.97% Roma, 0.95% Czechs and 0.69% Hungarians.
 The religious make-up was 62.07% Roman Catholics, 25.54% people with no religious affiliation and 3.19% Lutherans.

 In 2011 census, had shown a population of 19 883 citizens.
 Of these 78.9% identified themselves as Slovaks, 2.84% as Roma, 0.5% as Czechs and 0.4% as Hungarians.
-Over 18% did not chose a national identification.
+Over 18% did not choose a national identification.
 The 2011 census was first national census with this option.
 In the same year, 48.75% of the city identified as Roman Catholic, 2.4% identified as Lutheran.
 Only one person identified as a Jew, despite city's significant Jewish population before the war.

 Politics

 During 2022 Slovak local elections, reigning mayor and former MP Peter Antal had won four consecutive elections.
 In this election, he ran as an independent while running with the support of cross-spectrum parties.
 He defeated independent candidate Petra Mazúrová.

-The City Council consisted of 19 deputies elected in five precints: Etapa, Stred, Centrum II + Stará časť mesta, Pod vŕšky, IBV + Šášovské Podhradie.
+The City Council consisted of 19 deputies elected in five constituencies: Etapa, Stred, Centrum II + Stará časť mesta, Pod vŕšky, IBV + Šášovské Podhradie.
 Of the 19 deputies most ran as independent candidates.